brianz/blog/content/post/serverless-part-ii.md

 What we'll do now is deploy this.
 Note, the analogy here is rolling out new code.
 Think about how complicated that normally is with a traditional web application.
 Undoubtedly there are scripts, CI systems and the like who are tasked with rolling out your new code.
-Here, we're going to roll out our code with one small command and it will take a mere seconds:
+Here, we're going to roll out our code with one small command and it will take mere seconds:

 Note, some text removed for brevity: